Dione Venables: Writing career

 Venables wrote short articles for newspapers and magazines, giving eye-witness accounts of her experiences across Africa and around the world.
 She started married life with John Venables by publishing more memories of her experiences in the Middle East and Pakistan, while providing relief flights for refugees in wartorn states.
 Being a naval officer's wife did not come easily to Venables at first, and it was not long before the couple got an assignment back to Singapore, where their adopted daughter was born in 1968.

 Venables returned to writing in 1970, preparing scripts for radio documentary programming as a trainee presenter and interviewer, whilst living in Malta.
-Returning to England, her emerging broadcasting career of four years was cut short abruptly by a car accident in 1975, confining her to a wheelchair for less than a year.
+Returning to England, her emerging broadcasting career of four years was cut short abruptly by a car accident in 1975, leading her to use a wheelchair for less than a year.
 (Note: Dione was in training with the BBC at Radio Solent but was unable to continue after the accident.
 That ended her radio ambitions until 2014, when she began hosting a nostalgia programme on Angel Radio called "Heart & Soul") During this time, Venables took to researching the history of her neighbourhood at her local library in Gosport, (Note: Some of Venables' research at this time was filed with the Gosport library) which led to her writing her first historical novel Once Around the Sun in 1976, with the sequel forthcoming in 1978.
 After a number of years living between Malta and England, Venables finally settled near to Chichester, where she researched her next series of novels.